2019-20 Center Ice Skating Club Skater Code of Conduct & Ice Rules

 Other Club Ice Rules

-1. Props can be used on club ice only while the skater is in a lesson and under coach supervision.
+1. Any and all props can be used on club ice only while the skater is in a lesson and under coach supervision.

 2. Jackets, coats etc. cannot be hung over the glass blocking the coaches and monitors view.
 Please keep them on the benches or hockey box.